ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 {: #polices}

 - **Auto Discovery Time**: Configures the frequency (in hours) for the system to automatically discover new resources in the cluster.
-- **Duplicate Event Processing**: Indicates whether duplicate events should be processed (Yes/No).
+- **Duplicate Event Processing**: Indicates whether duplicate events must be processed (Yes or No).
 - **Quick Discovery Interval**: Specifies the interval (in minutes) for quick scans of cluster resources to detect any changes.
 - **Trace File Size**: Sets the maximum allowable size (in MB) for trace files generated during system operations.
 - **Deep Discovery**: Enables or disables a comprehensive scan of cluster resources for detailed insights.
 - **KSYS Spooling**: Allows configuration of the spooling path for KSYS logs or system outputs.
-- **API Key**: Displays or configures the API key used for secure authentication with the DR system.
+- **API Key**: Displays or configures the API keythat is used for secure authentication with the DR system.
-- **KSYS Language**: Specifies the language used for KSYS operations and system notifications.
+- **KSYS Language**: Specifies the language that is used for KSYS operations and system notifications.
-- **Notification Level**: Sets the severity level of notifications issued by the system (Low, Medium, or High).
+- **Notification Level**: Sets the severity level of notifications that are issued by the system (Low, Medium, or High).
 - **Custom Script Timeout**: Configures the timeout duration (in seconds) for executing custom scripts during operations.
 - **Quick Discovery**: Toggles the quick discovery process to monitor resource updates more frequently.
 - **Cleanup Files Interval**: Defines the time interval (in days) for cleaning up temporary or obsolete files in the system.